🔍 공개 퀴즈 검색

 3. Adjective or describing word

-4. Pronoun or replacement word ✓
+4. Conjunction or connecting word

 What is the main function of a verb in a sentence?

-1. To show emotion
+1. To show emotion or feeling

 3. To describe nouns